HarrisonTheG/T11CAPS-Management-Web-App/README.md

 ```
 * For subsequent runs, re-comment the codes to disable futher seeding of database
+* Use Chrome Browser to run application to ensure correct stylings.

 ## Logging In
 In the Seed Database, we created dummy names and details.
 As these is management system involving many identities, for testing purpose: